F5Networks/f5-azure-arm-templates/experimental/cluster/failover-api/existing_stack/README.md

 - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See [K2873](https://support.f5.com/csp/article/K2873) for details.
 - If you are deploying the BYOL template, you must have a valid BIG-IP license token.
 - This template requires a service principal.
-See the [Service Principal Setup section](#service-principal-authentication) for details, including what permissions are required.
+See the [Service Principal Setup section](#service-principal-authentication) for details, including required permissions.
-- To have the UDRs managed by BIG-IP, you must configure it with an Azure tag with key **f5_tg** and value **traffic-group-1**, or the name of a different traffic group you have configured on the BIG-IP VE.
+- To indicate that a user-defined route's (UDR) next hop should be updated during failover, you must configure each UDR's parent route table resource with an Azure tag with key name f5_tg and value traffic-group-1 (or the name of a different traffic group you have configured on the BIG-IP VE).
 - This solution uses calls to the Azure REST API to read and update Azure resources such as storage accounts, network interfaces, and route tables.
 For the solution to function correctly, you must ensure that the BIG-IP(s) can connect to the Azure REST API on port 443.

 ## Important configuration notes